Boyle-Lab/NanoPal-Snakemake/README.markdown

 on.

-Each entry in the `datasets` dictionary should have a unique ID as the key and a list of directories as the value.
-The data from all the directories in the list will be combined and used as input to the pipeline, which can be handy if e.g.:
+Each entry in the `datasets` dictionary should have a unique ID as the key and a list of `basecalled_output.tar` or BAM files as the value.
+The data from all the files in the list will be combined and used as input to the pipeline, which can be handy if e.g.:

 * You have multiple separate ONT data directories for the same sample because you had to pause and restart the sequencer (the `p2-acq2` dataset in the